 Enter the document management system.

-Before we get into the nitty-gritty, here’s a list of some of the benefits of a good document management system.
+Before we get into the nitty-gritty, here’s a list of some of the benefits of good quality and manufacturing document management systems.

 And now for a little history lesson...

 Throughout modern history there have been major advances in the way we store and distribute knowledge.
-Hard-copy paper in filing cabinets was at one time kind of a big deal.
+Hard-copy paper in filing cabinets was, at one time, kind of a big deal.
 However, it wasn’t without its setbacks.
 Scanning became part of the lexicon in the 1980s allowing for easier tracking and storage of documents.
 Adding to that, email sharing and document management software is a more recent development with more room to grow.
-These have ultimately led to the cloud-based document management storage of today’s advanced digital document management systems.
+These have ultimately led to a cloud-based, digital transformation in document management storage of today’s advanced digital document management systems.

 Another big issue with paper-based systems was document sharing and tracking.
 It’s hard to imagine now, but entire teams of employees were often tasked with physically transferring official documents to multiple approved reviewers, editors, or signees.
 Times that by a few thousand documents and you’ve got yourself a full-time job.
 Now add to that the complexity of tracking that documentation.
 Employees would physically take a document to a reviewer or an approver for a signature.
 But what if said reviewer was out?
 Or what if one or multiple reviewers requested further edits before signing off?
 What if they signed the document but requested that it be routed to someone else later?
 There were many ways to lose track of documents or forget how a document fit into a business process.
 It’s relatively easy to keep a single document in mind but hundreds, thousands, or even tens of thousands of documents are another level of complexity that requires additional tools.

-Originally invented in 1957, scanning technology didn’t became part of the document management equation until the 1980s when software developers began utilizing scanning technology to create the first computer-based document management systems.
+Originally invented in 1957, scanning technology didn’t became part of the document management equation until the 1980s when software developers began utilizing scanning technology to create the first computer-based document management systems, a revolutionary invention for the quality and manufacturing industries.
 The thinking was, scan those tens of thousands of paper documents into a secure digital environment and allow for searchability of the digital documentation.
 For many companies this solved the problem of maintaining cold document secure rooms and rows (and rows) of filing cabinets.
-Now all one had to do was hop on a laptop, business console, or other tech device to find a document.
+It also connected departments across the company.
+Now all one had to do was hop on a laptop, business console, or other tech device to find a document, further driving the necessary partnership between quality management systems (QMS) and manufacturing execution systems (MES).
 Even for highly regulated industries, where companies were still required to maintain paper documents for a specific period of time, digital scanning was a big step forward and allowed for greater convenience and assurance.

 Another boon of the 1980s, document management software came on the commercial scene.
 Companies began purchasing these new solutions and got rid of their filing cabinets and cleared those storerooms all together—and found new jobs for those poor document routing teams.

-But there were still document management system problems to be solved.
+But there were still quality and manufacturing document management system problems to be solved.

-We’ve come a long way since the days of paper-based document management systems..
-Commercially available document management software has made it way easier to draft, collaborate on, track, and archive documentation.
+We’ve come a long way since the days of paper-based document management systems.
+Commercially available quality and manufacturing document management software has made it way easier to draft, collaborate on, track, and archive documentation.
 The next evolution of document management is moving away from on-premises software to secure cloud-based systems that offer even more convenient document tracking as companies expand and develop new ways of working.
-Visit MasterControl's document management page to learn more.
+Read The State of Digital Maturity in Pharma and Medtech Manufacturing to see how your peers are addressing digital transformation in manufacturing and advancing their competitive edge.